 Israel Probing Beirut Explosion

-Meanwhile, the IDF and intelligence agencies are conducting their own investigation into the explosion.
+Meanwhile, the IDF and intelligence agencies are conducting their own investigation into the Beirut explosion.
 Israel will share any conclusions pointing to a Hezbollah-Iran connection with other countries, and may leak it to the international media.

 For now, Israeli authorities are saying little as the investigation continues.
 Foreign Minister Gabi Ashkenazi said Tuesday night that the explosion was apparently an accident, not questioning the official Lebanese version.
 However, senior officials stressed that Israel was not involved in the incident.